• Recipes

 Blending

 I use an immersion blender to blend this soup before serving.
-(They are wonderfully convenient for soups!)
-Blend as much or as little as you would like.
-Leave it slightly chunky by only blending about half, or continue blending for a smoother texture.
+(They're so convenient!)
+Blend as much or as little as you prefer.
+Leave it chunky by only blending about half, or continue blending for a smoother texture.

 If you don't have an immersion blender: Simply blend your soup in batches in a blender.
-Just be sure to use extreme caution with hot foods in the blender.
-You may want to let it slightly cool before transferring and blending.
+Be sure to use extreme caution with hot foods in the blender, and keep the lid vented to let the steam escape.
+It's helpful to let the soup slightly cool before transferring and blending.

 Serving